 Getting to Brno

 Brno–Tuřany International Airport (BRQ / LKTB) serves flights from the UK, France, Spain, Germany, Greece, and more.
-Many people also travel here via train if coming from Austria, Germany, or onward from Prague.
+Many people also travel here by train from Austria, Germany, or onward from Prague.

-You can search for tickets on Austria’s ÖBB rail, Germany’s DB Rail, or the Czech ReggioJet service, which also runs services between neighbouring countries.
+You can search for tickets on Austria’s ÖBB rail, Germany’s DB Rail, or the Czech RegioJet service, which also runs services between neighbouring countries.

 Getting around Brno

-Brno is a walkable city, navigable via its large squares and historical avenues in a traffic-free center.
+Brno is a walkable city, navigable through its large squares and historic avenues in the traffic-free centre.
 The city’s residential neighbourhoods are accessible and home to independent stores, coffee shops, local cafes, and wine cellars.
 The walk to the Villa Tugendhat is only 30 minutes on foot.

 Brno’s public transport system consists of an extensive tram (the šalina) and bus network.
 Purchase tickets at the yellow machines and local kiosks.
 Single-use tickets: from 20CZK, depending on the distance.
 The 24-hour pass is 90 CZK.

-Brno’s designated bike paths are growing, but it is allowed to bike in the pedestrian part of the city.
+Brno’s designated bike paths are expanding, but cyclists are allowed to ride in the pedestrian areas of the city.

 Experiences and Things to Do in Brno that Will Surprise You